carloseduardoxp/carloseduardoxp.github.io/_pages/publications.md

 DANTAS, C. E. C.; ROCHA, A. M, MAIA, M. A

 International Conference on Software Maintanance and Evolution (ICSME), 2023.
+Qualis A2

 ---